stla/jackpolynomials/README.md

 As of version 1.4.5.0, the package can compute some Macdonald polynomials.
 The Macdonald polynomials are symmetric multivariate polynomials whose coefficients depend on two parameters usually denoted by $q$ and $t$.
-Let's consider for example the Macdonald P-polynomial.
-It generalizes the Hall-Littlewood P-polynomial: the Hall-Littlewood P-polynomial with parameter $t$ is obtained from the Macdonald P-polynomial by substituting the parameter $q$ with $0$.
+Let's consider for example the Macdonald $P$-polynomial.
+It generalizes the Hall-Littlewood $P$-polynomial: the Hall-Littlewood $P$-polynomial with parameter $t$ is obtained from the Macdonald $P$-polynomial by substituting the parameter $q$ with $0$.

 ```haskell